-Still, it gives a fact check on how even the leading companies like Microsoft that practices stringent cybersecurity protocols face cloud attack.
-In light of this, even small firms and professionals who use cloud setups are not exempt from these attacks.
+Still, it gives a fact check on how even the leading companies like Microsoft that practices strict cybersecurity protocols face cloud attack.
+In light of this, even small firms and professionals who use cloud setups are not-at-all exempted from these attacks.

 Officially, Google released a statement of how it blocks more than 100 million phishing emails on an everyday basis.
 It further emphasized how most of the communications were trying to impersonate government officials, authorities, agencies, or websites in order to sound more reliable to mail recipients.

 BBC reported in December 2021 that the BitMart exchange lost $150 million due to hackers that it became almost impossible for them to recover the investors amount.
 Furthermore, 177 unique convertible currencies digital wallet addresses were used for ransomware attacks as reported by the Fincen report.
-This in turn poses a great challenge for the market regulators for safeguarding their investors data from such threats.
+This in turn poses a great cybersecurity challenge for the market regulators to safeguard their investors data from such threats.

 Hence, more possible cryptocurrency and blockchain attacks are likely to occur at an alarming rate in forthcoming years.